jet2jet/resedit-js-cli/README.md

 ```
 Usage:
-  resedit [--in] <input> [--out] <output> [<options...>]
+  resedit [[--in] <input> | --new] [--out] <output> [<options...>]

 Options:
-  --help, -h, -?
-Show help                                     [boolean]
+  -h, -?, --help             Show help                                 [boolean]
+      --as-32bit             Creates the executable binary as a 32-bit version
+                             (default: as 64-bit).
+                             Requires --new option.                    [boolean]
+      --as-exe-file          Creates the executable binary as an EXE file
+                             (default: as a DLL).
+                             Requires --new option.                    [boolean]
       --certificate, --cert  Certificate file for signing.
-                         (DER format file (.cer) or PEM format file (.pem) is
+                             (DER format file (.cer) or PEM format file (.pem)
-                         supported)
+                             is supported)
                              Requires --sign option.                    [string]
       --company-name         Company name for version resource          [string]
-  --debug                Output more logs than verbose mode while processing.
+      --debug                Output more logs than verbose mode while
-                                                                       [boolean]
+                             processing.                               [boolean]
-  --definition           Resource definition file which contains resource data
+      --definition           Resource definition file which contains resource
-                         to write (see document for details)            [string]
+                             data to write (see document for details)   [string]
       --digest               Digest algorithm for signing. (default: 'sha256')
                              Requires --sign option.
               [string] [choices: "sha1", "sha256", "sha512", "sha224", "sha384"]
       --file-description     File description for version resource      [string]
       --file-version         File version for version resource.
                              Must be 'n.n.n.n' format (n is an integer) [string]
       --icon                 One or more icon files to add to executable.
                              Icon ID can be specified with following format:
                              <ID>,<file-name>                            [array]
-  --ignore-signed        Force read input file even if it is a signed executable
+      --ignore-signed        Force read input file even if it is a signed
-                                                                       [boolean]
+                             executable                                [boolean]
-  --in, -i               Input executable file name                     [string]
+  -i, --in                   Input executable file name.
+                             Cannot specify --new if an input file is specified.
+                                                                        [string]
       --internal-name        Internal name for version resource         [string]
       --lang                 Resource language id (default: 1033)       [number]
+  -n, --new                  Create an empty (data-only) executable binary.
+                             Cannot specify an input file if this option is
+                             used.                                     [boolean]
       --original-filename    Original file name for version resource    [string]
-  --out, -o              Output executable file name                    [string]
+  -o, --out                  Output executable file name                [string]
       --p12, --pfx           PKCS 12 file (.p12 or .pfx file), which contains
                              private key and certificates, for signing.
                              Requires --sign option.                    [string]
       --password             Password/passphrase for private key.
                              If an empty string password is required, specify ''
                              (sh) or "" (cmd.exe).
                              Requires --sign option.                    [string]
       --private-key, --key   Private key file for signing.
                              (only PEM format file (.pem) is supported)
                              Requires --sign option.                    [string]
       --product-name         Product name for version resource          [string]
       --product-version      Product version for version resource.
                              Must be 'n.n.n.n' format (n is an integer) [string]
       --raw                  One or more resources to add to executable.
                              The value must be one of following format:
                              * <type>,<ID>,<string-value>
                              * <type>,<ID>,@<file-name>
-                         (<string-value> will be stored as UTF-8 string) [array]
+                             (<string-value> will be stored as UTF-8 string)
+                                                                         [array]
-  --select               Certificate selection mode whether to pick certificates
+      --select               Certificate selection mode whether to pick
-                         from the specified file (default: leaf)
+                             certificates from the specified file (default:
+                             leaf)
                              * leaf    : only pick 'leaf' certificate
                              * no-root : pick certificates except for root
                              certificate (i.e. issuer is equal to subject)
                              * all     : no filter certificates (includes all
                              certificates)
                                     [string] [choices: "leaf", "no-root", "all"]
-  --sign, -s             Sign output executables                       [boolean]
+  -s, --sign                 Sign output executables                   [boolean]
       --timestamp            Timestamp server to set timestamp for signed data.
                              Requires --sign option.                    [string]
-  --verbose, -v          Output logs while processing.                 [boolean]
+  -v, --verbose              Output logs while processing.             [boolean]
-  --version, -V          Show version number of this tool              [boolean]
+  -V, --version              Show version number of this tool          [boolean]
 ```

 ### Main options